A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?

 \subsection{Necessary and Sufficient Conditions}

-In this section we characterize \fi{\ifedits\fi exactly when there exists a calibrated $\hat p$ that leads to equal error rate classifications $\hat y$ at the fixed cutoff $\bar p$}.
+In this section we characterize exactly when there exists a calibrated $\hat p$ that leads to equal error rate classifications $\hat y$ at the cutoff $\bar p$.
 Our conditions can be easily checked in a given setting, and they are shown to depend on the informativeness of the features $X$.

-The graphical framework in this section builds on methods developed in \citet{hardt_equality_2016}.
+The graphical framework in this section builds on methods developed by Hardt et al.~\cite{hardt_equality_2016}.
 All the necessary and sufficient conditions will be illustrated in $\bb{R}^2$, with true positive rates on the vertical axis and false positive rates on the horizontal.
-The \emph{feasible region} will be the space in $\bb{R}^2$ corresponding to error rates achievable by an equal error rate classifier $\hat y = \mathbbm{1}\{\hat p \ge \bar p\}$ where $\hat p$ is calibrated.
+The \emph{feasible region} will be the set in $\bb{R}^2$ corresponding to error rates achievable by an equal error rate classifier $\hat y = \mathbbm{1}\{\hat p \ge \bar p\}$ where $\hat p$ is calibrated.

-We first study the entire space of possible equal error rate classifiers, without regard to calibration or the decision-maker's cutoff $\bar p$.
-Then we study the entire space of classifiers that can be based on cutoff rules $\bar p$ applied to calibrated scores, without regard to the equal error rate condition.
-Finally, we assert that the intersection of these two spaces determines fairness feasibility, and we characterize when the intersection is nonempty.
+We first study the entire set corresponding to equal error rate classifiers, without regard to calibration or the decision-maker's cutoff $\bar p$.
+Then we study the entire set corresponding to classifiers that can be based on the cutoff $\bar p$ applied to calibrated scores, without regard to the equal error rate condition.
+Finally, we prove that the intersection of these two sets determines feasibility of enforcing both conditions, and we characterize when the intersection is nonempty.